Social Media Slang in 2025 and Beyond: TikTok, Instagram & Snapchat Phrases Explained

 Algorithm Terms and Concepts

 "Main character" describes content format and vibe.
 "Main character energy" means confidence and self-assurance.
 "Main character moment" describes significant personal experiences.
-The phrase reflects TikTok's emphasis on personal narrative and self-expression.
+The phrase reflects TikTok's emphasis on personal narrative and self-expression, turning everyday life into cinematic storytelling.

 Viral Phrases and Challenges

 "Sending me" means something is extremely funny or affecting.
 "That video is sending me" expresses strong emotional reaction.
-The phrase emphasizes TikTok content's emotional impact.
+The phrase emphasizes TikTok content's emotional impact and has largely replaced "I'm dead" as the go-to reaction for humor.

 Audio and Sound Trends